 Key takeaways

-Jelqing is a supposed penis enlargement technique that involves stretching and pulling the penis with your hand or a device.
+Jelqing is a so-called penis enlargement technique that involves stretching and pulling your penis with your hand or a device.

-Fans claim that the repeated massage creates micro-tears in the penile tissues that thicken and expand when they heal, resulting in a slightly longer penis.
+Proponents claim that the repeated movement creates micro-tears in the penile tissues that thicken and expand when they heal, resulting in a slightly longer penis.

 The technique involves making an “okay” grip around a semi-erect penis and pulling from base to tip for 5–20 minutes.